zandershah/cs488-demo/index.md

 <img src="0.png" class="double">
 <img src="1.png" class="double">

 > Aliasing artifacts in the geometries are smoothed and vertex normals are interpolated for smooth shading.
+Lighting for the wine glass is a little strange because photons from the other side of the mesh are being collected.

 ## Photon Mapping (Building & Using), Reflection & Refraction
 <img src="3.png" class="double">